 Purplebricks aims to do this in three primary ways:

 Importantly, Purplebricks' pricing model is only profitable at scale.
-Even with the nonrefundable fee, it has to attract a HUGE number of customers to make up for its hefty discounts.
+Even with the nonrefundable fee, it still has to attract a wide range of customers to offset its discounts.

-When Purplebricks launched in new markets, it spent TONS of money on ads for radio, TV, billboards, etc. to build its brand and attract new customers.
+When Purplebricks launched in new markets, it invested heavily on ads for radio, TV, and billboards to build its brand and attract new customers.

-At this point, it would turn down its ad spend and make up the difference via word of mouth and general brand awareness, thus becoming a profitable business.
+At this point, it would cut its ad spend and make up the difference through word of mouth and general brand awareness, thus becoming a profitable business.

-Purplebricks confidently entered the U.S. ready to spend (and lose) a ton of money knowing that, if it caught hold, it could become profitable over time here, too.
+Purplebricks confidently entered the U.S., ready to spend (and lose) a ton of money, knowing that if it caught on here, it could become profitable over time, too.

 Unfortunately, that’s not how things played out.
-There are many reasons Purplebricks USA flopped, but three stand out in particular:
+There are many reasons Purplebricks USA failed, but three stand out in particular:

 Purplebricks’ nonrefundable fees didn’t resonate with Americans